Quick Look: How to Bake Tilapia

 How To Baked Tilapia

 Step 1: Begin by rubbing the fillets with olive oil and seasoning with salt and pepper.
+Preheat oven to 375 degrees F.

 Step 2: Bake on a parchment-lined baking sheet pan until fish reaches an internal temperature at it’s thickest part of 135-140 degrees F. and it looks white and flakes easily with a fork.

-What We Learned While Testing
+Erin’s Pro Tips: What We Learned from Testing

 - Use a meat thermometer: The easiest way to avoid dry tilapia is to stop guessing and monitor the internal temp.